 MHSA funds received in the fiscal year that have been approved, allocated and available for use are recognized as non-operating income when received.
 Amounts received that have been approved for use in the next fiscal year are recorded as MHSA Revenues Restricted for Future Period in Deferred Inflow of Resources (see below) until the beginning of the period for which it was allocated and available for use.
 In addition, unrequested and unapproved MHSA funds received are included in Noncurrent Liabilities as Unearned MHSA Revenues.
+Once eligibility requirements are met, these amounts will be recognized into revenues or deferred inflows of resources.

 Per the MHSA Statute, any funds allocated to a county/city which have not been spent for their authorized purpose within three years shall revert to the State to be deposited into the MHSA fund and available for other counties in future years.
-During Fiscal 2014 the DHCS issued new guidance with regards to calculating reversion and Tri-City has determined that based on this guidance, the reversion amount, if any, is not determinable and not probable to be collected by the State.
+Based on the most current information, including guidance from DHCS and the most recent State Budget Trailer Bill (AB 114), passed in 2017, Tri-City has determined no amounts are subject to reversion as of June 30, 2017 and 2016.

-Tri-City classifies the unearned MHSA Revenue as MHSA Revenues Restricted for Future Period under the Deferred Inflow of Resources caption on the Statements of Net Position as of June 30, 2016 and 2015 in the amounts of \$6,756,856 and \$8,365,627, respectively.
+Tri-City classifies the MHSA Revenue received but not meeting time requirements as MHSA Revenues Restricted for Future Period under the Deferred Inflow of Resources caption on the Statements of Net Position.
+As of June 30, 2017 and 2016 MHSA Revenues Restricted for Future Period are \$7,807,193 and \$6,756,856, respectively.